Il ballo della vita: Description

 The album's title is meaning a "celebration of youth, of freedom".
 The central figure of the album's lyrics is the fictional muse "Marlena", a "woman who represents beauty and the message we want to communicate: a message of freedom of choice, of attitude, of style to which we have tried to give a face, a name and a voice".
 Another protagonist is a man who wants to be with her until the very end.
-According to Damiano David, she is also a "personification of the fear of not being able to be oneself.
+According to frontman Damiano David, she is also a "personification of the fear of not being able to be oneself.
 Man is security, believing in oneself, like a father or an older brother, and he takes this woman into an objectively uncomfortable situation to bring her to a better version: not changing her, but making her accept herself, her aspirations".

 Five out of twelve songs in the album contain lyrics in English: "New Song", "Sh*t Blvd", single "Fear for Nobody", "Are You Ready?" and "Close to the Top".